WrightonLabCSU/CAMPER/README.md

 There are currently three ways to run CAMPER, depending on your goals.

 ## CAMPER DATA
-The CAMPER data set consists of 5 files, each serving a key role in enabling reproducible, intelligent annotation of gene data.
+The CAMPER data set consists of 5 files, each serving a key role in enabling reproducible annotation of gene data.
   - CAMPER_blast.fa: A fasta file of CAMPER genes used as a target in a BLAST style search provided by mmseqs search.
   - CAMPER.hmm: A HMM file used as the target in an HMM profile search provide by MMseqs profilesearch
   - CAMPER_blast_scores.tsv: Provides the minimum cut off scores for search results and quality ranks with BLAST style searches.